 Adjusted general and administrative expenses, which excluded non-cash stock compensation costs and non-recurring costs, were flat year-over-year, at \$57 million despite the additional \$3 million CJWS general and administrative expenses in the fourth quarter of 2021.
 Excluding the impact of CJWS, the \$3 million year-over-year decrease in adjusted general and administrative expenses was primarily due to lower employee costs.
-Please see "-Non-GAAP Financial Measures" for a reconciliation of adjusted general and administrative expense to general and administrative expenses, the most directly comparable financial measures calculated and presented in accordance with GAAP.
+Please see "- Non-GAAP Financial Measures" for a reconciliation of adjusted general and administrative expenses, the most directly comparable financial measures calculated and presented in accordance with GAAP.